 Many avenues of research focus on improving our understanding of LBD.
 Some researchers are working to identify the specific differences in the brain between dementia with Lewy bodies and Parkinson’s disease dementia.
 Others are looking at the disease’s underlying biology, genetics, and environmental risk factors.
-Still other scientists are trying to identify biomarkers (biological indicators of disease) and improve screening tests to aid diagnosis.
+Still other scientists are trying to identify biomarkers (biological indicators of disease), improve screening tests to aid diagnosis, and research new treatments.

 Scientists hope that new knowledge about LBD will one day lead to more effective treatments and even ways to cure and prevent the disorder.
 Until then, researchers need volunteers with and without LBD for clinical studies.